Fundamental Concepts in Physiology Relevant to Endurance Training.

 Lactate threshold (LT)

 LT used to be known as “anaerobic threshold”, but this term fell out of favour because it implies that with increasing exercise intensity there is a sudden switch from aerobic to anaerobic metabolism resulting in the production of lactic acid where there was none before.
-In reality though, this doesn’t happen because lactate is produced in low levels even during low intensity exercise.
-LT is therefore often taken to be the exercise intensity at which lactate begins to significantly accumulate in the blood.
+In reality, even during low intensity exercise, the body produces lactate in low levels.
+Therefore, we often consider LT as the exercise intensity at which lactate starts to accumulate significantly in the blood.

 Having a good VO2Max means an endurance athlete has the potential to perform well.
 Being able to sustain a high percentage of that capacity with relatively low blood lactate concentration usually suggests that good performance will be a reality because there is little accumulation of muscle fatiguing lactate even at higher oxygen uptakes.
-When athletes are tested in the laboratory and information on both current VO2Max and LT is gathered, scientists can express the exercise intensity at LT in terms of a percentage of VO2 Max.
+When scientists test athletes in the laboratory and gather information on both current VO2Max and LT, they can express the exercise intensity at LT as a percentage of VO2 Max.
 The fitter an athlete becomes, the harder they can work (ie the greater percentage of their VO2Max they can use) before they reach LT point.

-The percentage of VO2Max that can be sustained whilst exercising at race pace, dependent on both training status and exercise duration.
+The percentage of VO2Max that a person can sustain whilst exercising at race pace, dependent on both training status and exercise duration.

 Maximum lactate steady state (MLSS)

-The maximum steady state exercise intensity that can be sustained without a significant increase in blood lactate .
+The maximum steady state exercise intensity that one can sustain without a significant increase in blood lactate .
 Moving beyond this point would gradually take the athlete into significantly anaerobic training territory.

 If you found this article interesting you may also enjoy reading Running – Chris Wardlaw’s 12 Training Principles.